Why Do Ladybugs Swarm on Your House

-Ladybugs appear to be most attracted to houses with natural wood siding, houses in wooded areas, light-colored houses warmed in sunlight, and older houses with lots of crevices.
+Ladybugs appear to be most attracted to houses with natural wood siding and ample southern exposure.
+They're also attracted to houses in wooded areas, light-colored houses warmed in sunlight, and especially older houses with lots of crevices.

-While they are pests, they're not harmful to humans or pets, and they don't reproduce during hibernation or damage structures.
+While they are pests, they're not harmful to humans or pets, they don't reproduce during hibernation, and they don't damage structures.

 Prevention Is the Best Solution